Not Accepting Guests

 One Amazing Thing I’ve Done

-After traversing the everchanging vistas of 20 plus countries, I hold one thing as the most amazing thing I've done/seen.
+After traversing the everchanging vistas of more than 20 countries, I hold one thing as the most amazing thing I've done/seen.

 BURNING MAN - hands down the most momentous event/experience of my life....
 EVERY TIME I go.